-The Pneumatic Knocker is used for bulk goods with material flow problems as for instance bridge, siphon and residue formations, when high speed shakers and vibrators with soft sine-shaped oscillations are no longer effective.
+The Pneumatic Knocker is used for bulk goods with material flow problems for instance bridge, siphon and residue formations, when high speed shakers and vibrators with soft sine-shaped oscillations are no longer effective.

 The Pneumatic Knocker produces an ideal elastic shock that is specified as the impact energy E = m/2 × v2 [kgm/s2 = Nm] and as impulse

-If the product can be knocked off or be brought to flow by a hand hammer, the Pneumatic Knocker is also effective.
+If the product can be knocked off or made to flow with a hand hammer, the Pneumatic Knocker is also effective.

 The knocker is normally controlled by an electrical control system with a solenoid valve.